Galavantier/daterbase/README.md

     -d, --database <name>
         The name of the database to use
+        (Optional)
-        (Optional.
-Will attempt to determine the database name from the SQL file name if none is specified.)
+          Will attempt to determine the database name from the SQL file name if none is specified.

     -u, --user <uname>
         The user to use when accessing mysql (Optional)